transientlunatic/asimov/docs/source/blueprints.rst

    * - ``waveform:conversion function``
      - See individual pipeline documentation.
      - A function which can be used to perform conversions for the waveform.
-   * - ``waveform:generator``
-     - See individual pipeline documentation.
-     - The generator to be used for the waveform.
    * - ``waveform:approximant``
      -
      - The name of the waveform approximant to be used.